zjs1024/huzijs-framework/README.md

                like the underscore library: _.isBlank,
       _.profile: can be used for profile and security ...
-   3. I created a jQuery plugin template engine called huzi.js, huzi is easy to use:
+   3. I created a jQuery plugin template engine called <a href="https://github.com/zjs1024/huzijs">huzi.js</a>, huzi is easy to use:
       . just like Mustache.js, it uses {{ }} to binding the data.
       . use string or html file as templates, binding js object to the templates . implement complicate logic: mixed with multi-level logical operations and loops